DTW-MIC Coexpression Networks from Time-Course Data: Conclusion

 \section{Conclusion}

-We introduced here DTWMIC, a novel measure for inferring coexpression networks from longitudinal data as an alternative to the absolute Pearson correlation used in the WGCNA approach.
-Due to the nature of its components Dynamic Time Warping and Maximal Information Coefficient, the DTWMIC similarity can overcome the well known limitations of the Pearson correlation when dealing with horizontally displaced signals and indirect interactions.
-Experiments on biologically inspired synthetic data and gene expression time course show the higher precision in the network inference achieved by DTWMIC with respect to the Pearson correlation in different conditions.
+We introduced here DTW-MIC, a novel similarity measure for inferring coexpression networks from longitudinal data as an alternative to the absolute PCC used in the WGCNA approach.
+Due to the nature of its components Dynamic Time Warping and Maximal Information Coefficient, the DTW-MIC similarity can overcome the well known limitations of PCC when dealing with delayed signals and indirect interactions.
+Experiments on biologically inspired synthetic data and gene expression time course data demonstrate the higher precision in the network inference achieved by DTW-MIC with respect to PCC in different conditions.